dell/karavi-resiliency/docs/APPLICATIONS.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Deploying and Managing Applications Protected By Karavi Resiliency
+# Deploying and managing applications protected By Karavi Resiliency

  The first thing to remember about _Karavi Resiliency_ is that it only takes action on pods configured with the designated label.
 Both the key and the value have to match what is in the podmon helm configuration.
 Karavi Resiliency emits a log message at startup with the label key and value it is using to monitor pods: